msrasys/nnscaler/docs/parallel_module.md

 ```

 ## TODOs
-1. When ParallelModule is a submodule of another Module, Pytorch DDP is not supported yet.
-2. Pipeline parallelism is not supported yet.
+1. Pipeline parallelism is not supported yet.